-ROSEGALLERY is pleased to present Facial Signature by renowned Japanese artist, Tomoko Sawada.
-This exhibition will be on view from 20 February 2016 through 9 April 2016.
-The reception for the artist is Saturday, 20 February 2016 from six to eight pm.
+ROSEGALLERY is pleased to present Dirk Braeckman’s premiere west coast, solo exhibition, on view from 30 April 2016 through 13 August 2016.
+The reception for the artist is Saturday, 30 April 2016, from six to eight pm.

 Robert Kingston "New Paintings"

 March 3 - April 16, 2016